matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

   SHOULD open the canonical direct chat.

-For both actions, where applicable, client applications SHOULD ask for user confirmation or at least make the user aware if the action leads to joining or creating a new room rather than to opening a room that the user already has in the room list.
+For both actions, where applicable, client applications SHOULD ask for user confirmation or at least notify the user before joining or creating a new room.
+Conversely, no additional confirmation/notification is necessary when the action leads to opening a room the user is already a member of.

 The routing query (`via=`) indicates servers that are likely involved in the room (see also